Montgomery County resident

 The Crisis Center has a Mobile Crisis Team which can respond anywhere in Montgomery County.
 The team responds with the police to urgent situations and will evaluate your loved one, make recommendations and referrals.
 To ensure everyone’s safety, if clinically indicated, the team can help facilitate an involuntary evaluation at a hospital emergency room when necessary.

 3. Does the Crisis Center provide services to children?

 The Crisis Center provides crisis services to county residents of all ages.

-4. I am homeless; will I get shelter today?
+4. I am a homeless adult; will I get shelter today?

 During the winter months (November 1 – April 1) there is same day emergency shelter for homeless adults available.
 During the warmer months we provide an assessment and a referral, however there is rarely a same day shelter bed available during these months.

 5. Will I see a psychiatrist on the same day I come in for services?

 You will be evaluated by a licensed mental health professional; you may receive an appointment with the Crisis Center psychiatrist if you are eligible for the public mental health system and depending on the urgency of your situation.

 6. Does the Crisis Center provide marriage counseling?